Enable integration in Microsoft Azure

 • Application Tenant ID

-This information will be needed in the next step, Add Azure details to Sage People.
+You'll need this information in the next step, Add Azure details to Sage People.